dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 Conversely and by corrolary, make it easier for others to define themselves, authentically.
-You can do this by providing better information to them about how you perceive them, though not necessarily in a direct manner.
+You can do this by providing better information to them about how you perceive them.
+It may not be tactful to do in a direct manner and it may be more effective to do this indirectly.
 You can give them the space and autonomy to grow.
 You can share anecdotes and experience that might end up being important to how they see themselves or what they decide to do with their career.

-But always be aware of the lens you're using to view them: is this a perspective you've constructed independently?
+Always be aware of the lens you're using to view them: is this a perspective you've constructed independently?
 Is it honest?
 Is it helpful?
 If this person needs change, do they want to change?
-Is that desire to change just verbal or at the conscious level?
-Or does it appear that the desire for change motives a few actions or does it permeate their actions?
+Is that desire to change just verbal or is it conscious?
+Or does it appear that the desire for change motives a few actions or does it permeate their thoughts and actions?
 It's important to be realistic and keep your goals in mind.

 There was a Rick and Morty episode about this concept of envisioning someone in terms of their potential instead of their flaws.
 To